pjtunstall/filler/README.md

 Are negative coordinates accepted by the game engine though?

+### Exit strategy

+Should the bot exit after playing its final move?

 ## Plan

 Strategy: Place the piece as close to the opponent's territory as possible, hence move our territory towards the opponent's and surround them.
 A refinement could be, after the opponet is immobilized, to try to pack our pieces in as small a space as possible; alternatively with as few holes as possible.